Caring for Someone With Mesothelioma

 - Withdrawal from family and friends

-If you find yourself struggling with these or any other signs of mesothelioma caregiver burnout, it’s important to focus on yourself.
+If you find yourself struggling with these or any other signs of mesothelioma caregiver burnout, don’t be afraid to ask for help.
+Consider seeking out emotional support from a licensed therapist, counselor, or other mental health professional.

 Mesothelioma Caregiver Resources